matinfazel/Data-augmentation-for-emotions-in-speech/README.md

 ## File Structure
 ### Spectogram.ipynb: Contains the Python scripts and Jupyter notebooks used for data preprocessing and converting .wav files to spectrograms.
 ### SER.ipynb: Includes the implementation of the CycleGan model and training for converting two classes together.
-### angry2happy/: Contains a few samples of two classes in the dataset.

 ## Requirements
 Python 3.x
 PyTorch (or any other deep learning framework)